Editorial & Affiliate Disclosure

 The theme officially supports Ghost 5 and Ghost 6 and passes Ghost’s GScan checks.
 So from a compatibility standpoint, you’re safe for modern Ghost deployments.

 If all you want is a simple help guide template or knowledge base theme with a fairly classic support layout, Tiny Support fits that description.
-But once I moved beyond the marketing bullets and actually looked at the style guide, the TOC behaviour, and accessibility, the cracks started to show.
+It also has full support for all Ghost’s editor cards, and tests show solid accessibility and performance.

 Top features of Tiny Support Ghost theme